tony-sull/svelte-entity-store/README.md

 #### update(updater: (entity: T) => T, pred: Predicate<T>)

-Runes every entity that matches the predicate through the `updater` callback.
+Runs every entity that matches the predicate through the `updater` callback.
 The predicate works just like `Array.prototype.filter`, every entity is run through the predicate and if it returns **true** the entity is updated.